prooph/event-store/docs/repositories.md

 is changed and the appropriate domain event was added to the `event_stream`.
 This happens becasue the repository manages an identity map internally.
 Each aggregate root loaded via `AggregateRepository::getAggregateRoot` is added to the identity map and new events recorded by such an agggregate root are added automatically to the event stream on `EventStore::commit`.

+**But** the identity map is cleared after each transaction commit.
+You may noticed the `assertNotSame` checks in the test.
+The repository keeps an aggregate only in memory as long as the transaction is active.
+Otherwise multiple long-running processes dealing with the same aggregate would run into concurrency issues very fast.

+The test case has some more tests including snapshot usage and working with different stream names / strategies.
+Just browse through the test methods for details.

 ## Factory-Driven Creation